 To address these limitations, researchers at the ANU are working with advanced thin-film materials using a tandem design technique.

 The tandem technique mechanically combines two light absorbing cells, layered to maximise efficiency in the absorption and conversion of sunlight to energy.
 The structure and composition of each thin-film cell is optimised to absorb a particular portion of the light spectrum – something that the single-junction silicon cell cannot achieve on its own.

 In a recently published paper, Dr Heping Shen and her team from the ANU Research School of Electrical, Energy and Materials Engineering reported that thin-film tandem cells of Perovskite and Copper Indium Gallium Selenide (CIGS) achieved an efficiency of 23.9 per cent.
 To date, this is a world record result for all thin-film tandem solar cells.

 With further optimisation Dr Shen believes a 30 per cent is achievable – with even higher theoretical predictions being made.

 “Once we achieve higher efficiencies this could pave the way for more cost-effective and flexible panels.
 We could then see panels not only on houses and buildings, but on cars or even personal devices, giving us the opportunity to generate electricity everywhere,” Dr Shen said.

-Professor Kylie Catchpole, lead researcher from the ANU Research School of Engineering is optimistic about the future of this technology.
+Professor Kylie Catchpole, lead researcher from the ANU Research School of Electrical, Energy and Materials Engineering is optimistic about the future of this technology.